 If you have decided to remember Merton in your will, we would be very grateful if you might inform us through one of the channels below.
 Any information you provide will be treated in the strictest confidence and will not commit you in any way.

-We strongly recommend that you consult a solicitor when making or changing your will; see our guidance on appropriate wording for your will under English law.
+We strongly recommend that you consult a solicitor when making or changing your will; see our guidance on appropriate wording for your will under English law or our guidance for United States residents.
 For information regarding making bequests from other countries, contact the Development Office.